Saturday, May 4th

 Get a buzz on at EFM’s June Bee Jamboree.
 This sweet celebration features everything from bee keeping demonstrations, to honey tastings, a bumble bee tea party and parade.
 Kids are encouraged to wear bee costumes!!
 ‘Bee All that You Can Bee’ at EFM’s June Bee Jamboree — how sweet it is!!

-Even before the American Revolutionary War, there was the Easton Farmers’ Market established in 1752 right in downtown Easton.
-Join America’s oldest, continuous open-air market in celebrating the ‘Big 265!’
-Free birthday cake at 10:30 am, live music, entertainment, and historical displays — add that to the wide variety of fresh, local foods available at EFM and you have one of the most delicious celebrations in the Lehigh Valley!
+Even before the American Revolutionary War, there was the Easton Farmers’ Market established in 1752 in downtown Easton.
+Join America’s oldest, continuous open-air market in celebrating its 267th year of offering fresh and local.
+Free birthday cake, live music, entertainment, and historical displays — add that to the wide variety of fresh, local foods available at EFM and you have one of the most delicious celebrations in the Lehigh Valley!

 Savor the sweetness of summer with plump, juicy peaches.
-Indulge in peach cobbler, peach smoothies, peach preserves, peach pie and peaches by the bushel!
+EFM’s vendors pull out all the stops to satisfy your craving for that fuzzy peach goodness.
+Indulge in peach cobbler, peach smoothies, peach sangria, peach pie and peaches by the bushel!
 It’s all peachy!!

 It’s tomato time!
 Come celebrate summer’s shining star in all its glorious forms.
-Taste test your way through a table of farm-fresh heirlooms, savor their subtle nuances and chat with the Penn State Master Gardeners about the many varieties of tomatoes grown in the Lehigh Valley.
-Kids activities, chef demo, live music and more!
+Taste test your way through a table of farm-fresh heirlooms, savor their subtle nuances, learn about the many varieties of tomatoes grown in the Lehigh Valley and watch the chef demo about how you can enjoy the flavors of tomatoes long after the season is over.
+EFM vendors will have some tomato-delish specialties along with lots of local juicy tomatoes fresh from the farm.
+Kids activities, live music and more!

-EFM’s signature flower, the sunflower, that appears on the EFM logo is a beautiful testament to nature.
-Learn some fun facts about this historic native North American plant — what they symbolize, how did they get their name, and why do they face towards the East.
+A celebration of the sunflower.
+EFM’s signature flower.
+Learn some fun facts about this historic native North American plant — what it symbolizes, how it got its name, and why sunflowers face towards the East.
 September brings a bounty of sunflowers to EFM, so shop the market and find different varieties grown at EFM vendor farms for you to admire and take home!

 Chile Pepper Day